createlabz/createlabz-public/arduino-upgradedStarterKit/JoystickMotorControl/README.md

-# Joystick Servomotor & Stepper Motor Controller
+# Arduino Joystick Motor Control
 > Control a servomotor and a stepper motor with a XY Joystick

 ## Table of contents